kbsriram/thormor/md/spec.md

 #Thormor Vault#

-A **Thormor vault** is a way to organize data in the cloud to form a distributed, secured message exchange system.
+A **Thormor vault** is a way to organize files online to form a distributed, secure and private message exchange system.

 ##Why##

-Current ways to share content lets the service provider peek into the content being shared (facebook, g+, gmail, dropbox, path etc.) The content is often analyzed and monetized (say, by selling targeted ads.)
-Ultimately, access to the data is controlled by the policies of the provider.
-This leads to privacy concerns when sharing sensitive material through these services -- anything from pictures of kids to financial or medical files.
+Current ways to post updates or share content lets the service provider peek into what's being shared (Facebook, Google+, Gmail, Dropbox, Path etc.)  Providers often track and analyze the user's actions and content, and monetize the resultant profile.
+This raises concerns when sharing sensitive material through such services -- anything from pictures of kids to financial or medical data.

-However, by first encrypting content with the recipient's public key, it is possible to exchange sensitive content while preventing the service provider from being able to examine the data.
+However, the technology to let us share content privately has been around for a long time.
+By first encrypting content with the recipient's public key, we can exchange sensitive data without revealing the contents anyone except the recipient.

-Formalizing this approach lets users fully control who can look at their shared data, without needing to trust a cloud provider.
+If we formalize this idea, we can write client applications that let users exchange private, secure messages using just online storage.
+The user gets full control over who can read their messages, without needing to expose the contents to a provider.

 ##Summary##

 Users store messages online, PGP encrypted with the recipient's public key.
-Recipients poll the sender's storage to fetch messages, and decrypt them locally with their private key.
+Recipients access the sender's storage to fetch messages, and decrypt them locally with their private key.

 ##Assumptions and goals##

-0. Any service in the cloud -- network or storage -- may inspect, modify or reveal content to anyone.
+0. Any online service may inspect, modify or reveal messages to anyone.

-1. Protect all content transmitted or stored online, so only the intended recipients can decipher the data.
+1. Protect all messages transmitted or stored online, so only the intended recipients can understand the message.

-2. Open specification, anyone should be able to host or access a vault.
+2. Open specification, anyone should be able to write an application to host and share messages.

-3. Implementation should be simple enough to work with generally available cloud storage services like dropbox, google drive and so on.

 ##Not goals##